-The Miami Sound Machine's first North American hit was from the band's first English album, Eyes of Innocence.
+The Miami Sound Machine's first North American hit was from the band's first English album, Eyes of Innocence (1984).
 The disco single "Dr. Beat" went to the top of the European dance charts.
-The song's popularity prompted CBS to move the group to Epic, a parent label, and inspired group members to write songs in English, first with a couple of numbers on the otherwise Spanish-language record Conga.
-The rousing dance number "Conga" itself became the first single to crack Billboard's pop, dance, black, and Latin charts simultaneously.
+The song's popularity prompted CBS to move the group to Epic, a parent label, and inspired group members to write songs in English.
+The rousing dance number "Conga" became the first single to crack Billboard's pop, dance, black and Latin charts simultaneously.

 Estefan gradually became the star attraction, and the act came to be billed as Gloria Estefan and the Miami Sound Machine or sometimes simply Gloria Estefan.
 Some commentators on the popular music scene called Estefan a demure, Hispanic version of Madonna.

 After the Let It Loose album, Galdo and friends quit working with the Miami Sound Machine, so the band was on its own creatively.
 Early in its evolution, the band's biggest hits were rousing dance numbers, but by the end of the 1980s it was Estefan's ballads that engendered its success.
 From the Let It Loose album the singles "Rhythm Is Gonna Get You," "Betcha Say That," and "1-2-3" made it to Billboard's Top 10 list, but it was the ballad "Anything For You" that topped the charts.